-The network has 'hundreds of servers' with locations across 46 countries.
+The network has 'hundreds of servers' with locations across 48 countries.
 That's smaller than many—the top providers have thousands of servers—but it's big enough that there's likely to be a server near you.

-A wide range of apps covers Windows, Mac, Android, iOS, Fire TV and Android TV.
-Support for up to 10 simultaneous connections means you're less likely to run into device limits, too, although Atlas VPN, IPVanish, Surfshark, Windscribe and others have no limits at all.
+A strong range of apps covers Windows, Mac, Android, iOS, Fire TV, and Android TV.
+Support for up to 10 simultaneous connections means you're less likely to run into device limits, too, although Atlas VPN, IPVanish, Surfshark, and Windscribe don't impose any limits at all.

-PrivadoVPN also offers P2P support, with a SOCKS5 proxy to maximize torrenting speeds, and a kill switch to protect you if the VPN drops.
+PrivadoVPN gets top marks for its P2P support, with torrent-friendly servers, a SOCKS5 proxy to maximize torrenting speeds, and a kill switch to protect you if the VPN drops.

-Paying $7.99 a month (card, PayPal, and now Bitcoin is accepted) for Privado's monthly subscription (opens in new tab) gets you unlimited data, the SOCKS5 proxy and support for up to 10 simultaneous connections.
-Most providers ask around $10-$13 for monthly-billed accounts, so this looks like a good deal.
+Paying $10.99 a month (card, PayPal, and even Bitcoin) for Privado's monthly subscription gets you unlimited data, the SOCKS5 proxy, and support for up to 10 simultaneous connections.
+Most providers ask around $10-$13 for monthly-billed accounts, so this is a pretty fair deal.

 Privacy and logging

 PrivadoVPN claims to offer two major layers of privacy.
 It's based in Switzerland, meaning you benefit from 'the strongest consumer privacy laws in the world', and even if PrivadoVPN is served with a court order asking for information, it's a zero-log service with nothing to hand over.